Michigan restaurants push Whitmer for May 29 reopening, lay out roadmap of potential guidelines

-LANSING — Michigan restaurants and bars are hoping to reopen for dine-in service on May 29, according to a proposed “roadmap” to reopening released this past Friday.
+LANSING — Large numbers of Michigan restaurants and bars are hoping to reopen for dine-in service on May 29, according to a proposed “roadmap” to reopening released earlier this month by the Michigan Restaurant & Lodging Association.

-The news comes as cases of the virus continue to decline, but dozens of deaths are still being reported.
-On Monday, Michigan’s overall case numbers were below 500 for the third consecutive day.
-There were 33 deaths attributed to the virus, however.
+Instances of harm from the COVID-19 disease caused by the coronavius have continued to decline, but dozens of cases and numerous deaths are still being reported.

-As of Saturday, seven percent of 308,000-plus total coronavirus tests across the state had come back positive since the crisis began in Michigan.
+The state’s death toll attributed to the virus reached 4,891 on Sunday after the state added 11 deaths to its total.
+The number is the lowest daily death addition for the state since March 24 according to The Detroit News.

 According to Justin Winslow, president and CEO of the Michigan Restaurant & Lodging Association, 20 restaurants a day are permanently going out of business under coronavirus restrictions.
 The number was drawn from survey data from mid-April showing that 4 percent of owners say they won’t reopen at all.